kos-kit/kos-kit.github.io/docs/Tutorials/deploy-explorer-ssg.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Tutorial: deploy the KOS Kit Explorer with GitHub Actions
+# Tutorial: deploy the KOS Kit Explorer as a statically-generated GitHub Pages site

-The tutorial will guide you in deploying the KOS Kit Explorer as a statically-generated using GitHub Actions.
+This tutorial will guide you in deploying the KOS Kit Explorer as a statically-generated site using GitHub Actions and GitHub Pages.

+You should only use static site generation for relatively small datasets (thousands of concepts).

 ### Create and configure a GitHub repository